Aditya-Katkar9/Faith-Quotient-Analyzer/README.md

 - Node.js (for frontend)
 - Python 3.8+ (for backend)
-- API keys for Gemini (preferred) or OpenAI
+- API key for Gemini

 ### Frontend Setup